metacpan/metacpan-cpan-extracted/distros/M/Mojo-Feed/README.md

 ## url

-A [Mojo::URL](https://metacpan.org/pod/Mojo::URL) object from which to load the file.
+A [Mojo::URL](https://metacpan.org/pod/Mojo%3A%3AURL) object from which to load the file.
 If set, it will set `source`.
 The `url` attribute may change when the feed is loaded if the user agent receives a redirect.

 ## file

-A [Mojo::File](https://metacpan.org/pod/Mojo::File) object from which to read the file.
+A [Mojo::File](https://metacpan.org/pod/Mojo%3A%3AFile) object from which to read the file.
 If set, it will set `source`.

+## is\_valid

+True if the top-level element of the DOM is a valid RSS (0.9x, 1.0, 2.0) or Atom tag.
+Otherwise, false.

+## feed\_type

+Detect type of feed - returns one of "RSS 1.0", "RSS 2.0", "Atom 0.3", "Atom 1.0" or "unknown"

 # METHODS

-[Mojo::Feed](https://metacpan.org/pod/Mojo::Feed) inherits all methods from [Mojo::Base](https://metacpan.org/pod/Mojo::Base) and implements the following new ones.
+[Mojo::Feed](https://metacpan.org/pod/Mojo%3A%3AFeed) inherits all methods from [Mojo::Base](https://metacpan.org/pod/Mojo%3A%3ABase) and implements the following new ones.

 ## new

     my $feed = Mojo::Feed->new;
     my $feed = Mojo::Feed->new( body => $string);

-Construct a new [Mojo::Feed](https://metacpan.org/pod/Mojo::Feed) object.
+Construct a new [Mojo::Feed](https://metacpan.org/pod/Mojo%3A%3AFeed) object.

 ## to\_hash